vyrovcz/sevareslice/README.md

-# Testing Branch for TTP extension implementation

-# Benchmark MP-SPDZ programs in pos testing environments
+# Benchmark MP-Slice programs in pos testing environments

 sevarebench is a framework for running [MP-SPDZ](https://github.com/data61/MP-SPDZ#protocols) SMC protocols in a [pos](https://dl.acm.org/doi/10.1145/3485983.3494841) -enabled testbed environment.

+This sevareslice version is a framework for running [MP-Slice](https://github.com/chart21/MP-Slice/tree/experimental) SMC protocols

 ## How to